-This option allows students to obtain a BS degree in Biology and MS in Biology in a five year period.
+The goal of this program is to allow highly motivated Biology majors and Chemistry majors on the Biochemistry track to complete their Bachelors and Masters degree in five years.
+This will better prepare those graduates for health professions school or graduate school in Biology or Biochemistry.
+For their graduate research project, students can either conduct research in a Chemistry lab on a project with a biological emphasis, or in a Biology lab.
 In this plan the student would begin taking graduate classes in their junior year of college.
 The student would still need to be admitted to graduate school at the appropriate time and meet the same admission requirements as for the thesis option.
-The student would be required to complete a thesis during their 5th year of college..
+The student would be required to complete a thesis during their 5th year of college.
 For details concerning this plan, see the Graduate Program Head for Biology.